 This client needed more room, so we built a two-story facility to replace what was a one-story structure.
 The three modules used for the first floor were oriented at a 90-degree angle to those used for the second floor because this allowed us to minimize exposed interior support posts and fine-tune the size and shape of every room to fit its intended use.

-Again, the concept/design/build approach offers an entirely new way of thinking about building use and is one that requires a certain amount of engineering expertise.
-This particular client expected us — as the authority on BRB design — to do what, before now, was not possible.
-Our team enjoyed the challenge immensely, and we were able to shatter many preconceptions about what a BRB can do to help streamline a petrochemical operation.
+Again, this three step approach offers an entirely new way of thinking about building use and is one that requires a certain amount of engineering expertise.
+This particular client expected us — as the authority on blast-resistant building design — to do what, before now, was not possible.
+Our team enjoyed the challenge immensely, and we were able to shatter many preconceptions about what a blast-resistant building can do to help streamline a petrochemical operation.

-With a limited time to transition the client from the old building to a new BRB, we had a lot of pieces to put into place:
+With a limited time to transition the client from the old building to a new blast-resistant building, we had a lot of pieces to put into place: